Turbulence

 * Idea: An eddy-like state of fluid motion where the inertial-vortex forces of the eddies are larger than any of the other forces that tend to damp the eddies out; Characteristics are the apparently random local eddies and whirlpools, diffusion, and dissipation.

-* History: The first serious study began with Reynolds, who proposed that its onset is due to instabilities in the laminar flow, that can be characterized (in a classical fluid) by the Reynolds number; This is now thought to be too simplistic; Reaching the critical value for R is only a sufficient condition, and there are some flows that do not have a critical Reynolds number; Very little is understood from first principles.
+* History: The first serious study began with Reynolds, who proposed that its onset is due to instabilities in the laminar flow, that can be characterized (in a classical fluid) by the Reynolds number; This is now thought to be too simplistic; Reaching the critical value for R is only a sufficient condition, and there are some flows that do not have a critical Reynolds number; Very little is understood from first principles, and it has famously been called the last great unsolved problem of classical physics.

 * Goal: There is no consensus even on what finding a solution to the problem means; According to engineers, finding mean velocity profiles, wall stresses, and p gradients (use statistical theory, from O Reynolds on), and the motivation is reducing the energy spent in overcoming the drag caused by turbulence; For physicists, the goal is understanding the non-linear processes and the details of motions at various scales.